Battle of Porto Praya: Battle

 Suffren, with the advantage of surprise, maintained the action with the two anchored ships for ninety minutes until damage (Annibal lost two of three masts) led him to signal a retreat while maintaining fire.
 Annibal lost her third mast on her way out of the harbour, and was slow to follow Héros.

-The French captured the East Indiamen Hinchinbrook and Fortitude, and the victualer Edward.
-The British recaptured Fortitude the next day.
+The French captured the East Indiamen Hinchinbrook and Fortitude, the fireship Infernal and the victualer Edward.
+The British however recaptured them all over the next few days.

 Aftermath

 Suffren gathered his fleet together outside the harbour to assess damage and make repairs.
 Terror and Infernal had got out to sea and the French fired on them.
 Despite being set on fire, Terror escaped and her crew extinguished the flames.
-The French captured Infernal, and took out Captain Henry Darby and some sailors and soldiers.
+The French captured Infernal, and captured Captain Henry D'Esterre Darby and some sailors and soldiers.